 History of Campus Compact and California Campus Compact

 California Campus Compact is part of the national Campus Compact network and is one of 16 state and regional Compact offices nationwide.

 In the mid-1980s, a group of higher education leaders came together based on a shared concern about the future of American democracy.
 Motivated by their conviction that amid the pressures toward personal acquisition and personal advancement, their students were not learning to think, speak, and act in the service of the public good, they resolved that higher education must reclaim its historic mission of preparing the next generation of citizens to achieve public goals and solve public problems.

 This group – a handful at first, and more than 100 within a year – decided to take action.
 They became the founders of Campus Compact.
-Their chosen language – a compact – signified a commitment to each other to work together to advance the public purposes of higher education on their campuses, in their communities, and across the county.
-It also signified a commitment to honor the longstanding compact between higher education and the public.
+Their chosen language – a compact – signified a commitment to each other to work together to advance the public purposes of higher education on their campuses and in their communities.
+It also signified a commitment to honor the longstanding compact between higher education and the public good.
 Today, there are more than 700 member campuses nationally.
-They are supported by 16 state and regional Compact offices nationwide, including California Campus Compact.
+They are supported by the place-based work of 16 state and regional Compact offices nationwide, including California Campus Compact.

-In 1988, California Campus Compact became one of the first two state Campus Compact offices formed (Pennsylvania was the other) to provide member campuses with local, state and regional support.
-Charles Young, who was then Chancellor of the University of California, Los Angeles, and Donald Kennedy, who was then president of Stanford University, led the group that founded California Campus Compact.
-California Campus Compact has grown from 17 member campuses at its inception to 40 campuses today.
+Thirty-three years ago, in 1988, California Campus Compact became one of the first two state Campus Compact offices formed (along with Pennsylvania) to provide member campuses with local, state and regional support.
+Charles Young, who was then Chancellor of the University of California, Los Angeles, and Donald Kennedy, who was then president of Stanford University, led the group that founded California Campus Compact based on California-specific higher education goals.
+California Campus Compact has grown from 17 member campuses at its inception to 47 campuses today.